 If the mark is set at 2.5 goals, the punter is challenged with betting on whether there will be less or more than 2.5 total goals scored in the game.
-So, two goals, such as a 2-0 win or 1-1 draw, would be settled as under 2.5 goals, as there has been two goals, so you fail by the 0.5 goal that’s put there on purpose to avoid draws.
+So, two goals, such as a 2-0 win or 1-1 draw, would be settled as under 2.5 goals, as there have been two goals, so you fail by the 0.5 goals that are put there on purpose to avoid draws.
 Punters hate losing to a tied bet and that would be the case if the mark was set at over/under 2 goals and the final score gave exactly two goals.

-If you bet on over 2.5 goals and there are three goals in the game, for example a 2-1 win either way, your bet will be settled as a winner and you’ll squeeze through by the 0.5 point.
-Three goals is more than 2.5, of course, and it really is that simple.
+If you bet on over 2.5 goals and there are three goals in the game, for example, a 2-1 win, either way, your bet will be settled as a winner and you’ll squeeze through by the 0.5 points.
+Three goals are more than 2.5, of course, and it really is that simple.
 If the mark was set at over three goals and it was 2-1 to the home team, you’d drop your stake and be left frustrated.

 Now we understand where the decimal places come from, we can really get into this bet and aim to beat the bookies using it.
 Search the past five or 10 meetings and come up with an average on goals scored.
 Then compare that to 2.5 and you’ll get an answer as to whether you should be on over or under.
 How the stats and form sit will often have a say in what the price will be in this market.

 Let’s look at an example over an over/under 2.5 goals bet.
 We’ll take a Premier League tie between Everton and Chelsea at Goodison Park on Saturday 17 March, a fixture that was shown live on Sky Sports.